 Mitochondrial donation is an IVF-based assisted reproductive technology.
-It has the potential to prevent mitochondrial DNA disease in babies born to mothers who may otherwise pass on the disease.
+It has the potential to prevent mitochondrial disease in babies born to mothers who may otherwise pass on the disease.
 Learn more about what mitochondrial donation is, why it's important, and how we propose to introduce it.

 About mitochondrial donation

 Mitochondrial donation is an assisted reproductive technology which can help some women to avoid transmitting mitochondrial disease to their biological children.